 At HCF, we're trying to make it as easy and fast as possible for you and your family to access the mental wellbeing support you need.
-PSYCH2U mental wellbeing and navigation services give eligible HCF members* access to video consultations with psychologists, psychiatrists and other allied health professionals.
+PSYCH2U mental wellbeing services are unique to HCF, offering eligible HCF members* access to online video support and navigation to other mental health services as needed.

 If your child needs support in dealing with grief, HCF members with hospital or extras cover have access to Calm Kid Central^, an online educational and support program to help kids aged 4-11 manage tough life situations.